jon-jacky/Piety/editors/edo.md

 testing.
 (The classic *ed* command *x* prompts for an encryption key.)

-The *x* command requires the buffer name parameter.
-It does not make sense to execute *ed* commands in the same buffer that holds the script.
+The *x* command requires the buffer name parameter (it does not make sense to execute *ed* commands in the same buffer that holds the script).
 The *x* command ignores any line address arguments; it always executes the entire buffer.
 It takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for visualizing execution.
 The defaults are *echo* *True* and *delay* 0.2 sec.

+Here is a sample that uses the *x* command to execute the *sample.ed* script in the *test/ed* directory.
+That is the default directory in this sample.
+First, we load the script into an editor buffer using an *e*, *r*, or *B* command: *B sample.ed*, for example.
+Then, we change back to the *main* buffer with *b main* and execute the test in that buffer with the *x* command: *x sample.ed*.
+Each command echoes as it executes, then there is a short delay before the next command so you can see its effect.
+The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: *x sample.ed 0 0* suppresses both echo and delay.
+For example:

+    ... $ python3 -i -m edo
+    :B sample.ed
+    sample.ed, 18 lines
+    :b main
+    .   main                 0  None
+    :x sample.ed 1 2
+    ...
+    ... sample.ed executes, echoes commands, waits 2 sec after each command ...
+    :q
+    >>> ^D
+    ... $

+After the script finishes, you can type *q* at the prompt to exit the editor, then exit from Python.

-Revised Dec 2017
+Revised Jan 2018